 To update spouse information on your DVC Sales account, log into your account and navigate to your profile settings.
 Look for the section containing owner or contact information.
 You can edit spouse name, email address, and phone number directly through this interface.

-If you are adding a spouse who was not previously on the account, you may need to provide their full legal name as it should appear on legal documents.
+If you're adding a spouse who wasn't previously on the account, you'll need to provide their full legal name as it should appear on legal documents.
 Use the name that matches government-issued identification, as this is what will be required for notarized signatures during closing.

 Step-by-Step Guide to Updating Information